usnistgov/WIPP-Registry/docs/nmrr-2.0-install.md

-# NMRR 2.0 Installation Process
+# WIPP Registry Installation Process
-10/11/2018
+07/29/2020

 ## INTRODUCTION

-* This document describes a step by step installation process for installing NMRR 2.0 using familiar `pip install` processes through the Python Packaging Index (PyPI).
+* This document describes a step by step installation process for installing WIPP Registry (based on NMRR) using familiar `pip install` processes through the Python Packaging Index (PyPI).

-* These instructions support the manual installation process for NMRR software version 2.0 (a.k.a., __nmrr__ located at https://github.com/usnistgov/nnmrr ).
+* These instructions support the manual installation process for WIPP Registry software version 1.0 (located at https://github.com/usnistgov/nnmrr ).

 * More information about the Configurable Data Curation System (CDCS) of modular applications exists in the form of a [system manual](https://cdcs.nist.gov/cdcs-documentation/index.html) at http://cdcs.nist.gov .